mminici/Influenza-Like-Illness-prediction/README.md

 ## Brief history in the literature

 Detecting epidemics using digital data is an hot topic in modern literature.
-For what regards influenza epidemics, the research paper "Detecting influenza epidemics using search engine query data" by Ginsberg, Mohebbi, Patel, Brammer, Smolinski & Brilliant published by Nature(2009) has been a milestone which brought the CDC to use Google FluTrend as gold standard for Influenza-Like Illness.
-All went good untile "GFT overestimated the prevalence of flu in the 2012–2013 season and overshot the actual level in 2011–2012 by more than 50%" as Lazer, Kennedy, King, Vespignani reported in the article "The Parable of Google Flu: Traps in Big Data Analysis" on Science(2014).
-This thing pushed the research community to go further in the prediction analysis of Influenza-Like-Illness from digital data
+For what regards influenza epidemics, the research paper ```Detecting influenza epidemics using search engine query data" by Ginsberg, Mohebbi, Patel, Brammer, Smolinski & Brilliant``` published by Nature(2009) has been a milestone which brought the CDC to use Google FluTrend as gold standard for Influenza-Like Illness.
+All went good until ```"GFT overestimated the prevalence of flu in the 2012–2013 season and overshot the actual level in 2011–2012 by more than 50%"``` as Lazer, Kennedy, King, Vespignani reported in the article "The Parable of Google Flu: Traps in Big Data Analysis" on Science(2014).
+This thing pushed the research community to go further in the prediction analysis of Influenza-Like-Illness from digital data.

 ### Why influenza is important to estimate?

-It could seem that in developed countries the influenza epidemics is well controlled but if we see the real data "Seasonal influenza epidemics result in an estimated 3 to 5 million cases of severe illness and 250,000 to 500,000 deaths worldwide each year" from https://www.who.int/en/news-room/fact-sheets/detail/influenza-(seasonal).
+It could seem that in developed countries the influenza epidemics is well controlled but if we see the real data ```"Seasonal influenza epidemics result in an estimated 3 to 5 million cases of severe illness and 250,000 to 500,000 deaths worldwide each year"``` from https://www.who.int/en/news-room/fact-sheets/detail/influenza-(seasonal).

 ### General pattern for digital disease detection